-The process of turning a concept into a usable software product is known as NPD.
-It entails identifying a market opportunity centered on consumer wants, determining the viability of the idea, and producing workable software.
-Product Development, on the other hand, is an umbrella phrase that refers to the six phases of the software development lifecycle and focuses on launching products that have already passed the Proof of Concept stage (POC).
+It entails identifying a market opportunity centered on consumer wants.
+Then determining the viability of the idea and producing workable software.
+Product Development, on the other hand, is an umbrella phrase.
+It refers to the six phases of the software development lifecycle.
+And focuses on launching products that have already passed the Proof of Concept stage (POC).
 The NPD strategy entails working on a completely new concept with a significant level of uncertainty around its development and potential acceptance.

 Idea creation, idea screening, concept development, and testing, establishing a market strategy, product development, market testing, and market launch are the seven steps of the NPD process.